Juvenile Defense in Hernando County

 If your child is put on supervised release, you will receive a notice of the reporting times which might include:

-If you were advised you are to have an electronic monitor, you might be required to report to the Marion County Probation Office (or maybe the probation office in your county) immediately after first appearance (or the next business day if the first appearance occurred on a weekend or holiday.
+If you have an electronic monitor, you might be required to report to a probation officer immediately after the first appearance hearing (or the next business day if the first appearance occurred on a weekend or holiday.

 Juvenile Home Detention Agreement